SIGCSE

-SIGCSE is the Association for Computing Machinery's (ACM) Special Interest Group (SIG) on Computer Science Education (CSE), which provides a forum for educators to discuss issues related to the development, implementation, and/or evaluation of computing programs, curricula, and courses, as well as syllabi, laboratories, and other elements of teaching and pedagogy.
+The Special Interest Group on Computer Science Education (SIGCSE) is the special interest group of Association for Computing Machinery, which provides a forum for educators to discuss issues related to the development, implementation, and/or evaluation of computing programs, curricula, and courses, as well as syllabi, laboratories, and other elements of teaching and pedagogy.
 SIGCSE is also the colloquial name for the SIGCSE Technical Symposium on Computer Science Education, which is the largest of the four conferences organized by SIGCSE.

 The main focus of SIGCSE is higher education, and discussions include improving computer science education at high school level and below.
 The membership level has held steady at around 3300 members for several years.
 As of 2024 the chair of SIGCSE is Alison Clear for July 1, 2022 to June 30, 2025.

 Conferences

 SIGCSE has four large annual conferences: